 The American School of Lutherie Want to build yourself a stringed instrument?
 Perhaps here's where you should start.

-Badger Pond Unfortunately, this great site has been retired, however all of the terrific content is available at WoodCentral and via a CD that can be ordered from WoodCentral.
+Badger Pond Unfortunately, this great site has been retired, however all of the terrific content is available at WoodCentral.

 Craft Emergency Relief Fund A non-profit, tax-exempt organization providing immediate support to professional craftspeople suffering career-threatening emergencies.